Welcome to today's edition of the Rush 24-7 podcast.

 We don't much care for government.

-Do you really want to sit on the county commission and and just talk about reshuffling resources instead of creating wealth?
+Do you really want to sit on the county commission and just talk about reshuffling resources instead of creating wealth?

-Do you really want it's not something that we like.
+Do you really want it's not something that we like?

-We we are the the leave us alone crowd.
+We are the leave-us-alone crowd.

-So naturally we don't gravitate towards government.
+So naturally, we don't gravitate towards government.

 Unfortunately, you've got this well-funded, merry band of committed socialists, neo-Marxists in some case, who don't look at that.

-They look at government for power where we're not interested in power, and what we need are people who are committed to defend free market capitalism, and you're right.
+And what we need are people who are committed to defend free market capitalism.

 Let me give you an example.